Are The District’s “Central Services” Costs The Charges Staff Represent?

 - “The (District’s) General Fund covers the overall Management and Administration of the District…General Fund staff includes Human Resources, Information Technology, Finance and Accounting, and the General Manager’s office.
 All Staff within the General Fund provide support services to the respective departments with(in) the District as well as an outward presence” to the public [see page 112 of the packet of materials prepared by staff in anticipation of the Board’s May 26, 2022 Board meeting (“the 5/26/2022 Board packet“)].

 - Note that we have deducted $1,319,400 of reported “central service(s) cost” revenues to make it easier to compare the apples-to-apples we will be comparing.
-We will add back in (below) the correct central services cost number which differs from the $1,319,400 before making our final conclusions.
+We will add back (below) the correct central services cost number which differs from the $1,319,400 figure before making our final conclusions.

 - See schedule B-10 at page 8 of the 2022-23 Budget.